 As we know, there aren’t that many halal-certified restaurants in South Korea meanwhile that may seem daunting at first, you will come to realise that there are many other options out there for you to enjoy.
 If you are going to visit Korea, try being adventurous as their options are pretty much endless and don’t stick to the things you know and you’ll be amazed by how delicious Korean food can be.
-Without further ado, we have created a list of halal Korean dishes, based on seafood and vegetables, side dishes and desserts that we think are worth the try!
+Without further ado, we have created a list of Muslim friendly Korean dishes, based on seafood and vegetables, side dishes and desserts that we think are worth the try!

-Vegetable And Seafood-based Main Dishes
+Vegetable and Seafood-Based Main Dishes

-1. Haemul bap (해물밥)
+1. Haemul Bap (해물밥)

 Haemul bap is rice cooked with seafood and served with Yangnyeomjang (a spicy sauce).
 Haemul means seafood, and bap is rice.
 Many restaurants serve this dish using crab, salmon roe, prawns, cuttlefish, salmon and tuna.
 This type of rice bowl is very popular amongst locals as it filling as well as fast to prepare.
 Think of it as a Korean alternative to McDonald’s fast food and a must-eat during your Korea tour!

-2. Stir-fried Octopus (낙지볶음) Nakji-bokkeum
+2. Stir-Fried Octopus (낙지볶음) Nakji-bokkeum

 3. Mountain Vegetable Bibimbap (산채비빔밥) Sanchae Bibimbap

-This delicious and nutritious meal traditionally consists of roots, sprouts, wild mountain greens and herbs, mixed with gochujang (red chili paste) to add an oomph to the dish.
+This delicious and nutritious meal traditionally consists of roots, sprouts, wild mountain greens and herbs, mixed with gochujang (red chilli paste) to add an oomph to the dish.
 An earthy fragrant dish filled with the taste of wild mountain vegetables like Bellflower roots, Mugwort, Ramps and Fernbrake.
 The bibimbap is served with rice in a sizzling hot stone bowl (dolsot).
 This version of bibimbap is different from the rest because the ingredients used are organic and fresh perfect for health fanatics.

 4. Samseon Jajangmyeon (삼선 자장면)